Jackson's mother blames promoter for not helping 'sick' son

 Katherine Jackson, 83, broke down when recalling the death of her famous son and later asked to suspend her testimony after growing distressed under cross-examination.
 It was the first time Jackson had taken the stand in the trial in which she and Michael's children are suing AEG Live.

-The "Thriller" singer died at age 50 in June 2009 in Los Angeles from an overdose of surgical anesthetic propofol while preparing for a series of shows in London.
+The "Thriller" singer died at age 50 in June 2009 in Los Angeles from an overdose of surgical anaesthetic propofol while preparing for a series of shows in London.

 The lawsuit alleges that AEG hired Dr. Conrad Murray as his personal physician.
 Murray was caring for the singer as he rehearsed for the shows and the doctor was convicted of involuntary manslaughter in 2011 for administering the propofol that killed Jackson.